xmos/vocalfusion_3510_avs_setup/README.md

    On the XMOS **xCORE VocalFusion XVF3510 Kit for Amazon AVS**, the LED on the Pi HAT board will change colour when the system hears the "Alexa" keyword, and will then cycle back and forth whilst waiting for a response from the Amazon AVS server.

-   On the XMOS **xCORE VocalFusion Stereo 4-Mic Kit for Amazon AVS**, the LEDs on the development board should reflect the approximate direction from which the microphones are receiving an stimulus.
+   On the XMOS **xCORE VocalFusion Stereo 4-Mic Kit for Amazon AVS**, the LEDs on the development board should reflect the approximate direction from which the microphones are receiving a stimulus.

 ## Running the AVS SDK Sample App
 The automated installation script creates a number of aliases which can be used to execute the AVS Device SDK client, or run the unit tests: